Tangential Casimir force in the misaligned system: Magnetic media, real conductors, and a torque: Introduction

-In this paper, we shall further explore the tangential force in three different directions.
-In section II we will extend the force to magnetodielectrics.
-In general, far below that the near-infrared and visible electromagnetic spectra which are the most relevant frequency regions to Casimir physics, permeabilities of magnetic media would already be unity~\cite{Landau}.
+In view of nontrivial properties and implications of the tangential force, in this paper we deal with some major aspects of the effect.
+To consider the role of magnetic properties in this effect, in section II we shall extend the tangential force to magnetic media.
+Generally, below that the near-infrared and visible electromagnetic spectra which are the important frequency regions to Casimir physics, permeabilities of magnetic media would already be unity~\cite{Landau}.
 Thus, aside from purely theoretical explorations~\cite{Richmond,Langbein} which certainly are important, it might be appropriate to say that for a long time there were no strong realistic needs for investigating the Casimir effect in magnetic media.
-However, recently the interest in the normal Casimir force in magnetodielectrics has grown in experimental and theoretical studies~\cite{Kenneth,Iannuzzi,Tomas,Buhmann,Rosa,Banishev,Banishev2,Bimonte,Klimchitskaya1}.
-Therefore, it is of interest to extend the tangential Casimir force to magnetodielectrics.
-Note that from a technical point of view, in this generalization a major obstacle that we have no established concept for the total zero-point energy of the multilayered system has been removed~\cite{Zhang}.
+But the recent interest in the normal Casimir force affected by magnetic properties has grown, since it was gradually realized that the magnetic response can indeed play a valuable role in the Casimir effect~\cite{Kenneth,Iannuzzi,Tomas,Buhmann,Rosa,Banishev,Banishev2,Bimonte,Klimchitskaya1}.
+Hence, the present extension for magnetic media is justified.
+From a technical point of view, in this extension a major obstacle that we have no established concept for the total zero-point energy of the multilayered system has been removed~\cite{Zhang}.

-Section III will focus on the theoretical predictions for real metals, which would be crucial for experimental verification of the tangential force.
-In the previous study, to consider the dissipation effect in real conductors, we calculated the tangential force for gold plates with its optical data~\cite{Zhang}.
-However, the temperature dependence of the dielectric constant was not taken into account there, see, for example, Ref.~\cite{Winsemius}.
-That is to say, in the calculations we used the zero-temperature formula to calculate the tangential force for the conducting plates with the optical data measured at room temperature~\cite{Palik}.
-It is now clear that the finite-temperature formula of the tangential force should be employed if we use room-temperature optical data.
-Besides this self-consistency issue, the finite-temperature predictions in fact are needed in their own right, since Casimir experiments are usually performed at room temperature.
-Thus, in this section we shall revisit the tangential force for real conductors, gold and aluminum, by considering their dielectric responses at finite temperature.
+In section III we shall focus on the theoretical predictions for real metals, which will be essential for experimental verification of the force.
+In the previous study, the force at zero temperature for gold plates was investigated with its optical data~\cite{Palik}.
+However, a nontrivial factor that the temperature dependence of the dielectric constant was not taken into account, see, for example, Ref.~\cite{Winsemius}.
+Certainly, to obtain reliable results, the finite-temperature formulation should be employed if we use the optical data measured at room temperature.
+Besides this self-consistency issue, there is a more important reason for presenting a detailed study of the finite-temperature predictions on real conductors: Casimir experiments are usually performed at room temperature.
+Thus, in this section we shall investigate the tangential force at finite temperature for real metals, gold, aluminum, and ferromagnetic metal nickel, by considering their dielectric properties at room temperature.